-Parking a vehicle (including parking with Handicap permit) in all lots on the Main Campus and in selected lots on the Manono campus requires a University Parking Permit during the fall and spring semesters.
-Parking applications are available at the Security/Parking Office on the Main Campus.
-Parking permits are sold by the semester or academic year on a first-come, first-served basis with proof of class registration (copy of fee slip or current validated Student Identification Card).
-Your Financial Aid awards letter is also acceptable.
+Parking a vehicle between 6:00am and 4:00pm (including parking with Handicap permit) in all lots on the Main Campus and in selected lots on the Manono campus requires a University Parking Permit during the fall and spring semesters.
+Parking applications for the different zones are available at the Security/Parking Office on the Main Campus.
+Parking permits are sold by the semester/academic year on a first-come, first-served basis with proof of class registration; present a proof of payment done in-person or online, or a financial aid award letter.